Tax News

 Secure 2.0 Act

-This legislation modified significant aspects of retirement funding and distributions, many not coming online until 2025 or 2026.
+This legislation modified significant aspects of retirement funding and distributions, many not coming online until 2025 or 2026 (unless repealed by the Trump Administration and Congress).
 Below are some of the major changes in effect at this time:

 Business owners/self-employed individuals can now establish Roth-SEP IRAs.
 Like all Roths, these accounts are funded with after-tax dollars.